How to become a health trainer

 Apprenticeship

-You can work towards this role by doing a community sport and health officer advanced apprenticeship.
-You may be able to move on to a public health practitioner degree apprenticeship.
+You may be able to move on to a Public health practitioner degree apprenticeship.

 Entry requirements